Battle of Jerusalem: Ottoman counterattacks

 Von Falkenhayn and the Ottoman Army sought to benefit from the weakened and depleted state of the worn out British Empire divisions which had been fighting and advancing since the beginning of the month.

 Owing to supply problems during the advance from Beersheba, Allenby maintained Philip W. Chetwode's XX Corps in the rear close to lines of communication.
 These troops enjoyed 10 days resting in the rear, where they were easily supplied and refitted.
-It was these fresh troops of XX Corps which were ordered to take over responsibility for front line operations in the Judean Hills against the defending Ottoman Seventh Army.
+It was these fresh troops of XX Corps which were ordered to take over responsibility for front line operations in the Hebron Hills against the defending Ottoman Seventh Army.
 The 60th (London) Division, commanded by Major General John Shea, arrived at Latron on 23 November from Huj and on 28 November relieved the seriously weakened infantry in the 52nd (Lowland) and 75th Divisions without much of a reduction in fighting ability.
 On the same day, the 74th (Yeomanry) Division, commanded by Major General E. S. Girdwood, arrived at Latron from Karm.
 Two days later the 10th (Irish) Division, commanded by Major General J. R. Longley, also arrived at Latron from Karm.
 The 53rd (Welsh) Division, with the Corps Cavalry Regiment and a heavy battery attached, remained on the Hebron road north of Beersheba, coming under direct orders from General Headquarters (GHQ); they became known as Mott's Detachment.

 During the week beginning 27 November the Ottoman Army launched a series of infantry attacks employing shock tactics in the hope of breaking the British lines during the period of destabilisation created by troop reinforcements and withdrawals.
-Counterattacks were launched by the Ottoman 16th and 19th Divisions in the Judean Hills on Nebi Samweil and on the Zeitun plateau.
-Attacks were also launched against British lines of communication via a gap between the British forces on the maritime plain and those in the Judean Hills and also against several British units spread out on the maritime plain.
+Counterattacks were launched by the Ottoman 16th and 19th Divisions in the Hebron Hills on Nebi Samweil and on the Zeitun plateau.
+Attacks were also launched against British lines of communication via a gap between the British forces on the maritime plain and those in the Hebron Hills and also against several British units spread out on the maritime plain.